These Vegetarian Stuffed Poblano Peppers are one of the meatless meals that everybody will love. A hearty and cheesy dish with bold flavors.

 - Kosher salt and black pepper (to taste)

 - Set the broiler and line a baking sheet with foil.

 - Place all of the peppers on the baking sheet and roast them under the broiler until the skin becomes black.
 Turn the peppers every couple of minutes to char evenly (6 to 7 minutes total).

-- Once cooked, transfer the peppers to a large bowl and cover the bowl with plastic wrap.
+- Once cooked, place peppers in a large bowl and cover the bowl with plastic wrap.
 Allow them to cool for 30 minutes.

 - Cook your rice.

 - Once the peppers have cooled, carefully peel the skins off the peppers.

 - Cut a slit lengthwise on one of the sides of the pepper and remove the seeds with a spoon.

 - In a medium-sized bowl, mix the cooked rice with your chili powder, olive oil, corn, black eyed peas, salt, and pepper.
 Taste the mixture to see if there is enough kick from the chili powder.
 This will be a personal preference, so add more if you'd like.